hartenthaler/hh_extended_family/docs/architecture.md

 When huhwt-cce is available, administrators can choose between huhwt-cce and the internal Extended Family action.
 When huhwt-cce is not available, the internal action is used automatically.

+The settings page also controls whether the tab can load by Ajax.
+The default is later Ajax loading: the individual page can render without calculating the extended-family tab, and the tab content is calculated when the user opens the tab.
-The module currently disables Ajax loading for the tab.
-The tab content is rendered as part of the individual page request.
+Administrators can disable Ajax loading to calculate the tab content immediately as part of the individual page request.

 ## 🌍 Translations